 Send “SET COLOR.GREEN eval(i)”

-In the image to the right, note that we chose to use the former method.
+In the image to the right, note that we chose to use the first method.

 - Add the Wait statement inside the loop body using the variable w.

 - Add the Text statement after the End of the loop again to admire the new color.
 What color is that?